Fly-tipping Statistics 2025 – How many people fly-tip in the UK?

 Our analysis also revealed which parts of the country have the lowest rates of fly-tipping.
 As you can see from the table below:

-• Again, in the year ending 2023, as there were in 2022, there were zero reports of fly-tipping on the Isle of Scilly, making it the least problematic part of the country when it comes to the issue.
+• Again, in the year ending 2024, as there were in 2022 and 2024, there were zero reports of fly-tipping on the Isle of Scilly, making it the least problematic part of the country when it comes to the issue.

-• Following closely behind were Oadby and Wigston, Ryedale, Broxtowe and Amber Valley.
+• Following closely behind were Oadby and Wigston, Rutland, Malvern Hills and Amber Valley.

 Top 10 Local Authorities with the Lowest Rates of Fly-tipping in England